Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 # Exploitation
 ## Name of the technique
+Bruteforced directory traversal commands for /etc/passwd with intuder on Burpsuite to retreive username and hashed password.
+Utilized john to crack the hashed password

 #### -Found the following "log.txt" file on the web page above and ran Burp Suite and found the following "log.txt" file:

 ![](Images/Pasted%20image%2020221018171240.png)

 #### -As the log file was found on the server I used "sniper" attack type on "intruder" tab and clicked into "options" tab and copied the following web traversal manual cheat sheet found in web page https://pentestlab.blog/2012/06/29/directory-traversal-cheat-sheet/ and copied and pasted on Burp Suite via the following to bruteforce the "/etc/password" location.
-Grep'd "1000" as that is a normal number for a user on a linux machine and found the different "2" which is the correct directory traversal to receive the "/etc/password" credentials:
+Grep'd "1000" as that is a normal number for a user on a linux machine and found the different "2" which is the correct directory traversal to receive the "/etc/passwd" credentials:

 ![](Images/Pasted%20image%2020221018172236.png)
 ![](Images/Pasted%20image%2020221018172846.png)